Scurri/api/README.md

-# api
-Scurri REST API
+# Scurri REST API

+Please select a branch for a specific API version.

+Scurri uses Swagger 2.0 for the API specification.